-Table 16.8 MySQL Instance Filter
+Table 15.8 MySQL Instance Filter

 Name Description Server Name Search on full or partial name of the server.
 Server UUID Search on the UUID of the server.
 Server ID Search on the server_id.
 Query Analyzer Search for servers on which the Query Analyzer is enabled, or not.
 MySQL Version Search for specific MySQL version numbers.
 Agent Version Search for specific MySQL Enterprise Monitor Agent version numbers.
-Operating System Secret on the Operating Systems on which the conversion installed
+Operating System ting System Search on the Operating Systems on which the server is installed.